What Shocked Us Most—Having Type 1 Diabetes in Elementary School

 Another afternoon, as soon as Elladia got into the car, I knew something was wrong.
 Her faced flushed red, she was being hyperactive as we started driving, and I quickly pulled over to check her.
-Blood glucose: 400 mg/dl (22 mmol/l).
+Blood glucose: 22.2 mmol/L400 mg/dL.
 Manual injection immediately.
 Noticing and changing her bad pump site, I wondered how long she’d been this high.

 Elladia’s insulin pump is the very device that saves her life every day.
 But sometimes, technology fails.
-And at those times, it falls on the nurse’s shoulders to remedy things as quickly as possible — before the worst case alternative, DKA.
+And at those times, it falls on the nurse’s shoulders to remedy things as quickly as possible—before the worst case alternative, diabetic ketoacidosis (DKA).
 Developing large ketones from her uncorrected bad pump site put Elladia out of school the next day.
-No Type 1 child should have to go a full day with such dangerous blood sugars and suffer the after effects, simply because their nurse was unable to manage the device.
+No type 1 child should have to go a full day with such dangerous blood sugars and suffer the after effects, simply because their nurse was unable to manage the device.